stevearc/overseer.nvim/lua/overseer/testing/README.md

 # TODO

-## Data structure and API
+- View results inline (popup preview window of error/stacktrace/details)

-- parse duration
+- View diagnostics
+- Set stacktrace in quickfix

 ## Test window

-- Reset test results on run
+- Stream results
-- Icon for test groups
-- Show test info on hover
 - Collapsing
-- Summary of results at the top
-- Diagnostics should be controlled by test, not component
 - Filter by status
 - Panel for _file_ tests
-- View results inline (popup preview window of error/stacktrace/details)
+- parse and display duration
 - Probably need 2 modes:

 1. show me the tests in this file.
 Run them, or some subset of them.